Internal 1-topoi in 2-topoi: Introduction

 This paper began as a project of B.\,Boshuk and M.\,Makkai some time around the year 2000, with the goal of reproducing the set-theoretic paradoxes in a 2-topos, as will be done in \cite{helfer-paradoxes}.

-Makkai first told me about this idea in 2016, but I only began working on it seriously in 2023.
+Makkai first told me about this idea in 2016, but I only began working on it seriously in 2022.
 He has continued to be involved as I have been working on it, and several of the most important ideas in the paper are due to him.

-I would like to thank David Ayala and Arpon Raksit for helpful discussions, and Richard Blute for inviting me to speak on this project at the University of Ottawa Logic Seminar.
-I would also like to thank Simon Henry, who attended that talk, for bringing my attention to related ongoing work of Cisinski, Nguyen and Walde in an $(\infty,2)$-categorical context.
+I would like to thank: David Ayala and Arpon Raksit for helpful discussions; Richard Blute for inviting me to speak on this project at an early stage at the University of Ottawa Logic Seminar; Simon Henry, who attended that talk, for bringing my attention to related ongoing work of Cisinski, Nguyen and Walde in an $(\infty,2)$-categorical context; and John Bourke, who gave helpful feedback on the first version of the paper, and alerted me to the interesting related work \cite{hughes-miranda-et2cc}.

+I would also like to thank the anonymous referee for their careful reading and for several suggestions which improved the paper.